AdobeDocs/campaign-classic.en/help/integrations/using/configuring-adobe-io.md

 >[!NOTE]
 >
 >You should encode the private key in base64 UTF-8 format.
-Remember to remove the new line from the key before encoding it except for the private key.
+Remember to remove the new line from the key before encoding it, except for the private key.
 The private key needs to be the same that was used to create the integration.
-To test the base64 encoding of the private key, you can use the following [website](https://www.base64encode.org/).
+To test the base64 encoding of the private key, you can use [this website](https://www.base64encode.org/).

 ## Step 3: Update pipelined tag {#update-pipelined-tag}